 Relationships among seven butterfly families in our study were characterized by strong bootstrap support.
 Our analyses strongly supported the inclusion of Hedylidae and Hesperiidae in the Papilionoidea, a result consistent with recent studies (Heikkilä et al. 2012; Kawahara and Breinholt 2014; Kristensen and Skalski 1998; Mutanen et al. 2010; Regier et al. 2013; Timmermans et al. 2014).
 Pieridae, which was not sampled in the study of Kawahara and Breinholt (2014), was represented in the present study by Neophasia terlooii (433 loci).
 In nearly all of our analyses, relationships among the seven butterfly families were robust, congruent with Heikkilä et al. (2012), and all but two of the 13 nodes had 100% bootstrap support (Figs. 4b, 5a).
 The ASTRAL tree from dataset 2 failed to resolve relationships among butterfly families (Fig. S4), a result that is likely due to short locus length, the limited number of loci included, and difficulties associated with estimating species trees from gene trees that have missing taxa.

 Relationships estimated for Sphingidae from datasets 4-6 are largely congruent with the sanger-based phylogenies of Kawahara et al. (2009) and Kawahara and Barber (2015).
 However, the branching pattern for some groups in prior studies are not consistent with results from the present study.
-For instance, the Ambulycini, a group for which its placement within Smerinthinae has remained equivocal (Kawahara et al. 2009), is clearly derived within the subfamily based on our new results.
+For instance, the Ambulycini, a group for which its placement within Smerinthinae remained equivocal (Kawahara et al. 2009), but is derived within the subfamily based on our new results.
 Kawahara et al. (2009) recovered Hemarina as the sister-group to all other Macroglossinae, with moderate (~70%) ML bootstrap support.
 This pattern contradicts the strong support for the placement of Hemaris as sister to Neogurelca in the ML analysis of datasets 4 and 5 (BS = 98%, Fig. 6a, b) and is also in conflict with the ASTRAL tree analysis of dataset 4 (Fig. S5), where Neogurelca is the sister group to other Macroglossinae.
 The derived position of Hemarina in the Macroglossinae is also strongly supported (BS = 100%) in the study of Breinholt and Kawahara (2013).
-Morphologically, Hemaris, Neogurelca, and Sphingonaepiopsis (the latter which was the sister group to Neogruelca in Kawahara et al. (2011) and Kawahara and Barber (Kawahara and Barber 2015), share crepuscular/diurnal adult diel activity times and small body size (e.g, Mell 1992; Rothschild and Jordan 1903; Tuttle 2007) and we therefore have stronger confidence for results from the present study.
+Morphologically, Hemaris, Neogurelca, and Sphingonaepiopsis (the latter which was the sister group to Neogruelca in Kawahara et al. (2011) and Kawahara and Barber (2015), share crepuscular/diurnal adult diel activity times and small body size (e.g, Mell 1992; Rothschild and Jordan 1903; Tuttle 2007) and we therefore have stronger confidence for results from the present study.
 Monophyly and phylogenetic relationships of Saturniidae, inferred in the ML analyses of datasets 4-6 (Fig. 6a-c), are highly congruent with the phylogenetic results of Regier et al. (2008), Zwick et al. (2011) and Barber et al. (2015).
 The Oxyteninae is the most distant subfamily within the family, and the Ceratocampinae + Hemileucinae are separated from the Saturniini + Attacini (Fig. 6a-c).

 Data set comparison